andras-varro/wsl2i/README.md

     2. To terminate WSL type: wsl --shutdown

 3. The two simplest solution to pick DNS server address:

-   1. Use the one configured for Windows
+ **a.
+Use the one configured for Windows**

   - In windows cmd type ipconfig /all for get all the data about your Windows IP network, including the primary and secondary DNS server address.
 Sometimes there is only one DNL Server listed.
 Example:
 ```
            Default Gateway . . . . . . . . . : 192.168.1.1
            DHCPv4 Class ID . . . . . . . . . : ra006